highbyte/dotnet-6502/docs/systems/oric/overview.md

 - Parsing multi-file byte-level Oric `.tap` images and directly loading BASIC or machine-code records into RAM, including load-address and auto-run handling.
 A virtual tape cursor also feeds standard Atmos ROM `CLOAD` calls in sequence, so programs can load later records from the same tape.
+The Avalonia tape section can attach or replace an image without loading it, eject or rewind it, show the byte position and current/next file, and move safely to the previous or next parsed file boundary.
 Embedded BASIC examples cover text, hires graphics, sound effects, three-voice music, and AY tone/noise/envelope control.
 - Avalonia **Download & Run** support for a curated set of Oric programs hosted by Oric.org.
 TAP images may be downloaded directly or extracted from a named entry in a ZIP archive, are cached by the host application, and are started through the standard Atmos ROM cassette routine.
 The